MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-teams-overview.md

     If you’re not sure whether you have an account, or if you don’t know your credentials for signing in, contact your company administrator to help you get started.

     > [!TIP]
     > If your organisation doesn't have a [!INCLUDE [prod_short](includes/prod_short.md)] subscription, you can sign up for a free trial.
-For more information, see [Getting Started with a Trial](across-preview.md#get-started-with-a-trial).
+For more information, see [Sign up for a free Dynamics 365 Business Central trial](trial-signup.md).

 2. As an administrator, see [Managing Microsoft Teams Integration with Business Central](admin-teams-integration.md) for information about getting users set up to work with [!INCLUDE [prod_short](includes/prod_short.md)] and Teams.
 3. Install [!INCLUDE [prod_short](includes/prod_short.md)] app in Teams.
 See [Install the [!INCLUDE [prod_short](includes/prod_short.md)] App for Microsoft Teams](across-install-app-for-teams.md).